aydeeen/brainwave/README.md

 # Brainwave

-Brainwave is a modern AI chatbot application designed to transform the conversation experience.
-Built with **React**, **Tailwind CSS**, and **Vite**, it offers a visually stunning, responsive, and interactive UI for users to explore the power of generative AI in content creation, collaboration, and productivity.
+Brainwave is a modern AI chatbot interface built with React, Tailwind CSS, and Vite.
+It combines smooth animations, a clean layout, and responsive design to deliver fast, natural conversations with generative AI.
+Focused on simplicity and clarity, the app highlights how AI can feel intuitive and seamless within a refined, minimal interface.

 ---